Click on the headings (below) to access information quickly

 Identify the Council assets:

-You can do this by visiting the Council office and for a small cost receive a copy of the service plans or by accessing the wastewater/stormwater plans for the area in question of your council website if they provide this service (for HCC go to City Waters Viewer).
+You can obtain this information by either visiting the Council office and for a small cost receive a copy of the service plans or by accessing the wastewater/stormwater plans for the area in question from your council website if they provide this service (for HCC go to City Waters Viewer).